kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 ^^^^^^^^^^^^^^^^^

-The ar_track_alvar library along with the tf library are used by this system. ar_track_alvar is used to get data about the ar tag bundle such as distance, and angles of rotation using the cameras.
-This was developed with a logitech webcam.
+The ar_track_alvar library along with the tf library are used by this system. ar_track_alvar is used to get data about the AR tag bundle such as distance, and angles of rotation using the cameras.
+This was developed with a Logitech webcam.
 Recently the cameras being used in the competition arrived and will be used for this system.

 Component Overview